OctopusDeploy/OctoProduct/chapter1.md

 :::hint
 **Concept explanation: Variable templates**

-Most fields in Octopus steps accept a value that can be constructed from variables.
+Octopus step fields accept a value that can be constructed from variables.
 These variables are referenced in a marker that starts with a pound, open curly bracket (`#{`), the name of the variable, and a closing curly bracket (`}`).

 Filters can be applied to the variable after a pipe symbol (`|`).
 Filters process the value returned by the variable in some way.
 For example you can convert the value to upper case characters with the `ToUpper` filter or lowercase characters with the `ToLower` filter.
 The [documentation](https://octopus.com/docs/projects/variables/variable-filters) contains a complete list of the available filters.
 :::